-These keto chocolate chip cookies are soft, chewy, and full of chocolate chips, you won’t believe they are low carb!
-Made with just 6 simple ingredients and 2 grams of carbs.
+My 6-ingredient keto chocolate chip cookies are soft, chewy, and full of chocolate chips.
+You won’t believe they have just 2 grams of carbs each.

 Table of Contents